Preimplantation genetic testing (PGT) is the testing of early stage embryos (up to 5 days old) for genetic abnormalities.

 The term “preimplantation” is used because testing is performed on embryos during the time before they would naturally implant into the uterus (usually after day 6).
 PGT is offered as a complement to a patient’s in vitro fertilization (IVF) treatment.

-PGT is comprised of two different types of tests, namely preimplantation genetic diagnosis (PGD) and preimplantation genetic screening (PGS).
+PGT is comprised of two different types of tests, namely preimplantation genetic diagnosis (PGD) and preimplantation genetic testing – Aneuploidies (PGT-A).

-The Preimplantation Genetic Screening (PGS) test offered by Next Biosciences, EmbryoSx, is offered as a complement to a patient’s in vitro fertilisation (IVF) treatment, to improve pregnancy success rates and reduce miscarriages.
-PGS is testing of early stage embryos for chromosomal abnormalities.
+The Preimplantation Genetic Testing – Aneuploidies (PGT-A) test offered by Next Biosciences, EmbryoSx, is offered as a complement to a patient’s in vitro fertilisation (IVF) treatment, to improve pregnancy success rates and reduce miscarriages.
+PGT-A is testing of early stage embryos for chromosomal abnormalities.

 Imagine DNA as a piece of string.
 If you coil the DNA, it would form a structure called a chromosome.